-C/C++ Programming I
+C/C++ Programming I  📿

-C++ is a general-purpose programming language that supports object-oriented programming and is suited for all types of development.
-This course presents the entire language and the Standard Template Library (STL) to the student.
-Students will learn the syntax, keywords and constructs, as well as how to leverage the resources of the STL.
-This is a project-based class and students will develop applications with C++ using real world tools and practices.
+C++ is a general-purpose programming language that su course presents the entire language and the Standard T constructs, as well as how to leverage the resources of t using real world tools and practices. emplate Library (STL) to the student.
+Studen ts will learn the syntax, keywords and

+CSC230 CREDITS: 3 PREREQUISITE(S): CSC102

-Internet of Things
+Internet of Things GREDING: S

-This course will cover Internet of Things (IoT) concept from a practical, telecommunication usage, security, augmentation of common devices, current enabling technologies and implementation perspective.
-This course will focus on fully integrating embedded smart devices, their protocol selections, information security, and real-time software development.
-Students will develop multiple terminating "smart devices" for inter-connected software applications.
-Student are introduced to the cyber-physical design architecture and discuss integration of application-level security services.
-The use cases, protection hardening, legal concerns, and security defense issues related to Internet of Things (IoT) will be addressed.
+This course will cover Internet of Things (IoT) concept f current enabling technologies and implementation persp protocol selections, information security, and real-time inter-connected software applications.
+Student are intro level security services.
+The use cases, protection harder be addressed. pective.
+This course will focus on fully integra software development.
+Students will develop oduced to the cyber-physical design architect ating embedded smart devices, their multiple terminating "smart devices" for ure and discuss integration of application-

-Python Programming I
+CSC235 CREDITS: 3 PREREQUISITE(S): CSC102

-This course is an introduction to the Python programming language including IDE usage, syntax and implementation of basic data structures.
-This will go beyond the introduction of concepts and cover object oriented programming, debugging, and libraries.
+Python Programming I ng language including IDE usage, syntax and implementation of basic data structures.

+CSC240 CREDITS: 3 PREREQUISITE(S): NONE

 Linux Operating System

-This course is an introduction to the Linux operating system fundamentals, Linux shell, commands, administration, and kernel.
-This course will include system configuration, graphical interfaces, and discussions of various flavors of Linux.
-In addition, installation, administration, and security will be addressed.
+This course is an introduction to the Linux operating sys will include system configuration, graphical interfaces, and security will be addressed.

 CSC256 CREDITS: 3 PREREQUISITE(S): CSC104 AND CSC102

-Designing Website Interfaces I
+Designing Website Interfaces I  🍕

-This is an intermediate course in client-side coding of enhanced dynamic websites, incorporating the use of HTML/CSS, JavaScript, and AJAX.
-In this class, students will build functional websites that exhibit professional site planning, design and development.
-In addition, JavaScript will be utilized to advance the website to include GUI functionality such as buttons, picture carousels, and panels.
-Students will learn how to use current web development software and an integrated development environment (IDE) to support coding.
+This is an intermediate course in client-side coding of e AJAX.
+In this class, students will build functional websi JavaScript will be utilized to advance the website to inc learn how to use current web development software and tes that exhibit professional site planning, de lude GUI functionality such as buttons, pictu esign and development.
+In addition, Ire carousels, and panels.
+Students will

+CSC262 CREDITS: 3 PREREQUISITE(S): CSC202

-C# Programming II
+C# Programming II 🦿 🦿

 This course focuses on the craft of software.
-Students will build upon their previously acquired programming and language fundamentals and develop additional skills essential for crafting high quality and maintainable software.
-This is a project-based class and students will apply C# and real-world tools and practices to solve common programming problems involving advanced object- oriented programming with design patterns, shared code (DLLs), graphical user interfaces, multi-threading, network I/O and relational databases.
+Students w develop additional skills essential for crafting high qual C# and real-world tools and practices to solve common patterns, shared code (DLLs), graphical user interfaces, ity and maintainable software.
+This is a proje programming problems involving advanced ol ct-based class and students will apply bject- oriented programming with design

+CSC263 CREDITS: 3 PREREQUISITE(S): CSC203

+Java Programming II 🔗